How to find all files of a specific type recursively in Unix-based operating systems (Linux and Mac)

 Note that we don’t specify anything for searching recursively—this will be done automatically!

-Nick Scialli is a software engineer at the U.S. Digital Service.
+Nick Scialli is a senior UI engineer at Microsoft.